LGBTQ themes in African diasporic mythologies: LGBTQ+ themes in Santería and Candomblé

-Gender Diversity In Santeria
+Gender diversity In Santeria

 Logun Ede

-Folkorist Ysamur Pena has documented the myth of Logun Ede as an example of queerness within Santeria myth.
-Pena's article published in the Western Folklore Journal, explains that Logun Ede was the child of Ochún and Ochosi and was said to have all of the traits of their parents.
+Folklorist Ysamur Pena has documented the myth of Logun Ede as an example of queerness within Santeria myth.
+Pena's article, published in the Western Folklore Journal, explains that Logun Ede was the child of Ochún and Ochosi and was said to have all of the traits of their parents.
 Ochosi and Ochún wished to hide Logun Ede due to the many traits they possessed.
-Meaning that for six months out of the year Logun Ede was a beautiful women who lived with their mother Ochún and for the other six months Logun Ede was a handsome man who lived with their father Ochosi.
-The story narrates how a man named Orumila, an ifa practitioner, met a beautiful woman at the beach and wed her.
-Six months later she disappeared, while searching for her, Orumila met a strong warrior who he convinced to join Ifa divination.
+Meaning that for six months out of the year, Logun Ede was a beautiful woman who lived with their mother, Ochún, and for the other six months Logun Ede was a handsome man who lived with their father Ochosi.
+The story narrates how a man named Orumila, an Ifa practitioner, met a beautiful woman at the beach and wed her.
+Six months later, she disappeared, while searching for her, Orumila met a strong warrior whom he convinced to join Ifa divination.
 During initiation, Logun Ede's identity became public, which embarrassed Orumila, who consequently forbade the initiation of those without a “clear and defined gender.”

 This myth provides evidence of gender representation beyond binaries in Santeria.
 Anthropologist Andrea Allen has argued that Logun Ede's myth has been representative of gender diversity in Santeria mythology.
-Though Logun Ede's myth is relatively less popular compared to other myths in Santeria, some practitioners find it queer affirming, while other practitioners have used it to exclude the incorporation of queer practitioners into Santeria.
+Though Logun Ede's myth is relatively less popular compared to other myths in Santeria, some practitioners find it queer-affirming, while other practitioners have used it to exclude the incorporation of queer practitioners into Santeria.

 Inle and Abata

 Inle (also known as Erinle) and Abata (Abbata) are the sons of Yemaha (Yemoja, Yemaya).
 Inle is a divine hunter, fisher, and healer god who is also referred to as the patron of homosexuals.Inle is most commonly characterized by their androgyny and fluidity.
 Folkorist Solimar Otero writes that Inle's gender fluidity increases their fishing/hunting and healing abilities due to their ability to connect to others.
 There are also stories that cite Inle's close relationship with Abata (Orisha of marshes and swamps), another semi-androgynous orisha.
 In one story, Yemaha took away Inle's ability to speak by cutting out their tongue so that they could not share Yemaya's secrets.
-In different versions of the story he catalyst for Inle's cut out tongue fluctuates from Yemaha being tricked into incestuous sex with her son Shango to Yemaha's love for Inle leading her to rape them, cutting their tongue to stop them from speaking of it.
+In different versions of the story, the catalyst for Inle's cut out tongue fluctuates from Yemaha being tricked into incestuous sex with her son Shango to Yemaha's love for Inle leading her to rape them, cutting their tongue to stop them from speaking of it.
 In another story, Abata was a lover of Yemaha, and Yemaha took away Abata's ability to hear so that he could not hear those asking for her secrets.
 In both stories (and their fluctuating versions) Inle and Abata were cast out into the bottom of the ocean by Yemaha, as a result of their isolation and loneliness, Inle and Abata become passionate friends and then lovers, able to communicate emphatically.
 This pataki is used to explain the origin of incest, muteness, and deafness in addition to homosexuality.